contentstack/contentstack-express/README.md

 ## Install CLI

-**Note: This version of Contentstack CLI & Contentstack Express can be used only for V3 stacks.
-Use CLI version 1.x, for V2 stacks.**
+**Note**: This version of Contentstack CLI & Contentstack Express can be used only for V3 stacks.
+Use CLI version 1.x, for V2 stacks.

 Run the following command in a Terminal or Command Prompt to globally install the latest version of Contentstack CLI on your system:
 ```bash